citypay/api-docs/payment-api/citypay-api.md

-# Authorisation and Payment API
+# Authorisation and Payment Api

-.
+The Payment Processing API offers standard and enhanced payment processing for MOTO, e-commerce and continuous authority transactions that include fraud and risk checking, 3D-Secure flows and payment querying.

 ## Authorisation